-The way you creatively use Divi’s built-in features can make a difference in your page design.
+The way you creatively use Divi and its built-in features can make a difference in your page design.
 Divi’s scroll effects, for instance, allow you to create beautiful interactions on scroll.
 Today, we’re adding another tutorial to your list of things you can do with Divi’s built-in scroll effects.
 More specifically, we’ll show you how to blend copy on scroll.
 At first sight, the copy is placed below the accompanying image.
 However, as soon as you scroll to a certain point, the copy will appear on top of the product image and will start blending with the image.
 This leads to an eye-catching effect that looks effortless.
 You’ll be able to download the layout JSON file for free as well!

 Let’s get to it.